When it comes to light boxes for SAD, deciding about the best one for your needs can be more than a little complicated.

-1. Bright Light vs. Blue Light – The traditional SAD light therapy is based on bright light (full spectrum) therapy.
-But, recent research suggests that blue light may be slightly more effective at reducing seasonal affective disorder symptoms.
+1. Bright Light (Full Spectrum) vs. Blue Light – The traditional SAD light therapy uses bright light (full spectrum) – 10,oooLUX.
+But, recent research suggests that blue light can be even more effective at reducing seasonal affective disorder symptoms.

 The Naturebright light box uses bright light therapy (10,000 LUX), and the Philips GoLITE uses blue light therapy (about 500 LUX).

-2. Fluorescent Light or LED Light - Traditionally, bright light boxes have use fluorescent or incandescent lights.
+2. Fluorescent Light vs. LED Light - Traditionally, bright light boxes use fluorescent or incandescent light bulbs.
 These days some devices have LED lights that can produce light in a more narrow and targeted way.
+Plus, LED light is more energy-efficient and doesn’t need replacing for about 20 years.

 3. Size – Some devices are larger than others, some use rechargeable batteries and some don’t, some are portable and some are not.
 If you can’t sit next to your desk for a half an hour every day you may want to choose a smaller and more portable light box.
 So is the case if you want to take your light box with you when you travel.